tedunderwood/fiction/code/readme.md

 replicate.py
 ------------
-When I'm done, this will be the central script that you call to reproduce tests from the article.
-I hope to key different functions to figure numbers.
+The central script that you call to reproduce tests from the article.
+If you run it interactively, it will query you and ask you which part of the project you want to reproduce.
+You can also specify other settings to compare other sets of genres.

 logisticpredict.py
 ------------------